Some Kind of Wonderful (film): Plot

-Amanda's wealthy and popular friends start to shun her for being with Keith, and he tries to plan the perfect date to prove he is worthy of Amanda.
-With Watts in tow, he uses his college money to buy a pair of diamond earrings.
-Watts tells him that Amanda will appreciate a good kisser, and she kisses Keith under the guise of teaching him how to do it.
-Still, Keith is oblivious to Watts' attraction to him.
-When Keith's father discovers the college fund has been emptied, he is livid, but Keith ultimately convinces his father to respect the right to make his own decisions.
+Amanda's wealthy and popular “friends” start to shun her for leaving Hardy, and Keith attempts to plan the perfect date to prove he is worthy of Amanda.
+With Watts in tow, he uses his college money to buy a pair of diamond earrings, rent an expensive car, and take Amanda to a posh restaurant.
+Watts tells him that she will appreciate a good kisser, so she kisses Keith under the guise of teaching him how to do it.
+Still, Keith is oblivious to her attraction to him.
+When Cliff discovers the college fund has been emptied, he is livid, but Keith ultimately convinces his father to respect his right to make his own decisions.

 On the night of the date, Keith picks up Amanda, with Watts serving as their chauffeur.
 They go to an expensive restaurant for dinner, however they initially argue.
 Then, Keith brings Amanda to an art museum and shows her a painting he did of her.
 He gives her the earrings, and they kiss while Watts watches them from a distance.

 Finally, they go to Hardy's party.
 Keith is about to get beaten by Hardy's friends when Duncan and his school buddies arrive to help him.
 Hardy tries to talk his way out of the predicament, exposing himself as a coward in front of the party guests.
-Amused, Keith tells Hardy he is "over," after which Amanda slaps Hardy.
+Amused, Keith tells him he is "over," after which Amanda slaps Hardy twice.

 After they leave the party, Watts apologizes to Amanda.
 Watts then leaves them and starts to walk home in tears.
 Amanda suddenly realizes that Keith and Watts have feelings for each other.
 She gives the earrings back to Keith and urges him to go after Watts.

 Keith, realizing that he is in love with his best friend, bids Amanda goodbye.
 He catches up to Watts, and they kiss.
-He then gives the earrings to a delighted Watts, who admits that she wanted them.
-She puts them on and asks Keith how they look, and he replies, "You look good wearing my future."
+He then gives the earrings to her.
+She is delighted and admits that she wanted them.
+When she puts them on and asks Keith how they look, he replies, "You look good wearing my future."